 |Pressurized aerosol cans* (if full or partially full)|

-In this short video, you’ll learn how remembering the mantra “bottles, tubs, and jugs” will help you ensure that you’re putting the right plastic in your recycling.
+In this short video, we explain how the mantra “bottles, tubs, and jugs” will help ensure that you’re putting the right plastic in your recycling.
 Remember: keeping your film plastics out of your recycling may feel like a small contribution, but when it’s multiplied by the entire community, it makes an enormous difference!

 In this short video, we explain how contamination can ruin your best recycling efforts.